jin530/LOCA/README.md

 # LOCA
-This is the official code for the WSDM 2021 paper: [`Local Collaborative Autoencoders`.](https://arxiv.org/abs/2103.16103)
+This is the official code with preprocessed datasets for the WSDM 2021 paper: [`Local Collaborative Autoencoders`.](https://arxiv.org/abs/2103.16103)

 The slides can be found [here](https://www.slideshare.net/ssuser1f2162/local-collaborative-autoencoders-wsdm2021).